rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 3. [Explanation of MAP Estimation](https://math.stackexchange.com/questions/1582348/simple-example-of-maximum-a-posteriori/1582407)

+[1] Imposing different prior distributions on the parameter leads to different types of regularization.
+A normal distribution with zero mean and constant variance leads to $$ L2 $$ regularization, while a Laplacean prior would lead to $$ L1 $$ regularization.

-[1] Technically, we've only shown that the $$ \hat{\beta} $$ we've found is a local optimum.
+[2] Technically, we've only shown that the $$ \hat{\beta} $$ we've found is a local optimum.
 We actually want to verify that this is indeed a global minimum, which can be done by showing that the function we are minimizing is convex.

-[2] For completeness, it is worth mentioning that there are other solutions if the inverse of the matrix $$ X^T X $$ does not exist.
+[3] For completeness, it is worth mentioning that there are other solutions if the inverse of the matrix $$ X^T X $$ does not exist.
 One common workaround is to use the [Moore-Penrose Psuedoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_pseudoinverse) which can be computed using the singular value decompisition of the matrix being psuedo-inverted.
 This is commonly used in implementations of PCA algorithms.